 People confuse the differences between Medicare and Medicaid all the time.
 While both programs are government sponsored health care programs, they are very different.
-Medicare is a health care program managed and funded by the Federal Government with eligibility mainly based on age.
+Medicare is a federal healthcare insurance program managed and funded by the Federal Government with eligibility mainly based on age.
 Medicaid is managed by the individual states and funded by both the federal and state governments.
 Eligibility is mainly based on your income.

 A few states require a small copayment for Medicaid services.
 Medicaid is considered a safety net program for those who have very few other resources to pay for their health care.
 Some states offer more financial assistance than others.
 Since Medicaid programs vary quite a lot by state, if you think you might meet the income requirements, you can visit Medicaid's website to find out more about your state, or our advisors can help answer your questions.

-OpenMedicare helps seniors navigate some of their most important decisions around health and wellness.
+OpenMedicare helps people navigate some of their most important decisions around health and wellness.